Overview

 When a user enters an invalid date, the field will briefly show the error message “Invalid date” and then clear.
 The default duration of the error message display is 1500 milliseconds.

-The error message text itself can be changed in line 66, and the duration of the message in line line 69.
+The error message text itself can be changed in line 15.
+The duration of the message can be changed in line line 16.

 Change the placeholder texts to show the expected date format